Statistics are your most valuable tool if you know how to interpret them.

 phone, reactivation, scheduling patients?

 PATIENT VISITS.
-You are paying her for patient visits.
-The receptionist’s product is
+You are paying them for patient visits.
+The receptionist’s product is patient visits.

 At TBA, we teach this to you.
 Below are the keys to our client’s success: